AshkanSaboori/GettingAndCleaningDataCourseProject/README.md

 ### Discription
 This project was part of the Johns Hopking data science class project.
 The purpose of this project was to collect and clean the data.
-The dataset contained multiple text file provided as a zipped folder.
+The dataset contained multiple text files provided as a zipped folder.

 One of the most exciting areas in all of data science right now is wearable computing.
 Companies like **Fitbit**, **Nike**, and **Jawbone Up** are racing to develop the